 Upon acceptance of employment, all KPMG personnel are required to confirm that they are in compliance with, and will abide by applicable ethics and independence rules and policies.
-Thereafter, all KPMG personnel are required to sign an annual confirmation stating that they have remained in compliance with applicable ethics and independence policies throughout the year covered by the confirmation.

-In addition, all KPMG personnel are required to confirm their understanding of, and compliance with, the applicable Code of Conduct upon joining their member firm and on an annual basis thereafter.
-This confirmation is used to evidence the individual's compliance with and understanding of our independence policies.
+Thereafter, all KPMG personnel are required to sign an annual confirmation stating that they have remained in compliance with applicable ethics and independence policies throughout the year covered by the confirmation, as well as their understanding of, and compliance with, the applicable Code of Conduct.
+This confirmation is used to evidence the individual's compliance with and understanding of KPMG's independence policies.